 In the Autumn 2017 budget the Chancellor announced £20 million for Help to Rent projects to support homeless people, vulnerable tenants and their landlords.
 This funding should help fund services that will match tenants with landlords, and provide financial guarantees for deposits and rent, as well as ongoing support for both parties.

-Nearly a third of private rented homes fail to meet government standards (see Home.
-No less will do report).
+In England, nearly a third of private rented homes fail to meet government standards.
 Our research has shown that poor standards have a negative impact on the physical and mental health of homeless people re-housed in privately rented homes (see A Roof Over my Head report (PDF)).

-Many landlords offer only short tenancies of 6 or 12 months.
+Many landlords in England and Wales offer only short tenancies of 6 or 12 months.
 This undermines the security of people living in private rented housing.
 It is also often a cause of homelessness.
 The end of a private tenancy is now the leading reason for homelessness in England (see Homelessness Monitor).

-Private tenancies in Scotland have been quite similar to those in England, but this is changing.
-New rules on tenancies are being brought in by the Scottish government in 2017.
-This means that tenants renting from a private landlord in Scotland will be able to stay in their homes as long as they don’t break the rules of the tenancy.
+In 2017 they introduced a new open ended tenancy that must be used for every new private rented tenancy.
+This means that tenants renting from a private landlord in Scotland will be able to stay in their homes as long as they don't break the rules of the tenancy.
 The landlord will only be able to evict tenants in specific circumstances, such as if the tenant does not pay rent or if the landlord needs to have the property back to sell it or use it themselves.
-There will also be restrictions on the way landlords can increase rents, for example only imposing one increase in any 12 months.
+There are also restrictions on the way landlords can increase rents, for example only imposing one increase in any 12 months.

 Private landlords in Scotland need to register with their local authority to show they are a ‘fit and proper person’.